Hypnotriod/midi-box-stm32/README.md

 * (Optionally) At `USB_DEVICE` -> `Device Descriptor` -> update the device descriptor information with your device info
 * Generate code

-To use the `MIDI Device Class` middleware, project requires few modifications in the generated code:
+To use the `MIDI Device Class` middleware, the project requires a few modifications in the generated code:
 * Copy the `usbd_midi.c` and `usbd_midi.h` to the `Middlewares/ST/STM32_USB_Device_Library/Class/MIDI/` `Src` and `Inc` folders respectively.
-* In your IDE add those folders to C/C++ compiler include path, and files to the corresponding group.
+* In your IDE add those folders to the C/C++ compiler include path, and add the files to the corresponding group.
 * Modify the `USB_DEVICE/App/usb_device.c`:
 ```C
 #include "usbd_hid.h"  // replace this line